NitLab/NITOS_Documentation/source/wiMax.rst

    wget --http-user admin --http-password admin -qO - "http://192.168.0.1/cgi/cli?startSs"

 The first one, instructs the dongle to disconnect from any network that it is attached on.
 The second command, instructs the dongle to use the WiMAX channel at 2590MHz with a 10MHz channel bandwidth.
 Finally, with the third command the dongle connects to the NITOS WiMAX network.
-You can verify that the dongle has connected by sending the following command:
+You can verify that the dongle has been connected, by sending the following command:

 .. code-block:: bash